slatedocs/slate/source/beta.html.md

   "status": "error",
   "errors": [{
     "title": "Invalid Permission",
-    "detail": "You are not authorized to access this resource with these paramaters" }]
+    "detail": "You are not authorized to access this resource with these parameters" }]
 }
 ```